 You can also feel good about the flowers you order from The Bouqs because all of their farms practice sustainable, eco-friendly farming, and they cut only what they sell – so they don't waste 1 out of every 3 stems like others.
 All of their partners offer competitive, living wages.

 Right now, you can get a special deal just in time for your Valentine’s Day bouquet ordering too!
 See the offer below!

-Order your bouquet today and you can get 20 percent off plus free shipping.
+Order your bouquet today and you can buty one and get one FREE, plus free shipping.
 But hurry because this offer is only good through Valentines and you will have to order early to have it delivered in time!
 Don't forget to check out their subscription options too.